-Most chairs, such as Eames’s Lounge chair, were made using moulded plywood, a relatively new process at the time.
+Most chairs, such as Eames’s Lounge chair, were made using molded plywood, a relatively new process at the time.
 This enabled designers to create the iconic shapes so intrinsically entwined with mid-century modern furniture and keep pieces affordable.

-Where can I find mid-century modern furniture?
+Where can you find mid-century modern furniture?

 It really depends on your budget, but mid-century modern furniture is offered by many retailers.

-If you want an original, vintage piece from the 1940s, 50s and beyond, you’ll need deep pockets.
+If you want an original, vintage piece from the 1940s, 50s, and beyond, you’ll need deep pockets.
 But they are out there, and good places to start your search include Panomo, Vinterior, MCM Interiors and The Old Cinema.
-Prices start in the hundreds for smaller examples and lesser-known designers and can go up to tens of thousands of pounds for the larger and most-famous pieces.
+Prices start in the hundreds for smaller examples and lesser-known designers and can go up to tens of thousands of pounds for the larger and most famous pieces.

 Genuine articles, manufactured to the original design and sold via a retailer, are easy to find in department stores such as John Lewis and Heal’s, as well as furniture stores including Knoll, The Conran Shop and Nest.
 Prices start from less than £200 to upwards of £10,000 for large pieces.